-Once you move to the iOS 15 beta you can’t go back to anything older than iOS 14.6.
-Apple’s closed off the downgrade path to older versions of iOS so you need to be one hundred percent confident about the decision to move to beta software.
+Once you move to the iOS 15 beta you can’t move your phone back to anything older than iOS 14.7.1.
+Apple’s closed off the downgrade path to older versions of iOS so you’ll want to feel confident about the decision to move to beta software.

 This is why we recommend digging into feedback from people using iOS 15 beta on your iPhone model.
 This feedback will help you learn about the iOS 15 beta’s potential benefits and problems.

 The iOS 15 beta is plagued by a variety of problems.
 And because of that, we recommend bookmarking fixes for common iOS 15 beta problems before you download the software.

 We’ve released a list of fixes for the most common iOS issues.
 It’s worth a look if you don’t know where to start.